-A: Research the websites of the various massage liability insurance providers and spend the time to compare the benefits and costs of each program.
+A: Research the websites of the various liability insurance providers and spend the time to compare the benefits and costs of each program.
 Some of these sites provide an online comparison of their program with those of the competition.
-Speak to their licensed representatives as necessary to help you to make an informed choise as to what massage insurance program best meets your needs and objectives.
+Speak to their licensed representatives as necessary to help you to make an informed choice as to what insurance program best meets your needs and objectives.

 Q: What are the additional benefits to having liability insurance?

-A: Additional benefits vary widely by provider but some of the best offers include FREE Identity Protection Insurance, FREE Lost or Stolen Equipment Coverage, a FREE Business Website, and a FREE directory listing on an industry leading website, and a FREE industry newsletter.
+A: Additional benefits vary widely by provider, but some of the best offers include FREE Identity Protection insurance, FREE Lost or Stolen Equipment coverage, a FREE business website, a FREE directory listing on an industry leading website, and a FREE industry newsletter.